 Ability to Keep Residents Mobile

-This is the percentage of residents that maintained mobility over time.
-Optimizing mobility is often a great sign for residents' well-being.
+This indicates the percent of patients that remained mobile levels over time.
+Optimizing mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations